Saint Young Men: Live-action

 In November 2016, a live-action drama series adaptation of the manga was announced with no further details.
 The following month, Yūichi Fukuda was revealed to be the director and screenwriter, while Takayuki Yamada was announced as the producer.
 Only in February 2018, the main actors were unveiled; Ken'ichi Matsuyama playing Jesus and Shōta Sometani playing Buddha.
 In April, it was set to debut in the summer of that year on Kakao Japan's streaming service Piccoma TV, but, by June, it changed to fall.
 Starting on October 12, 2018, the web series received a two-week limited screening in over 40 AEON theaters.
 It was followed by the premiere on Piccoma TV on October 18; the same day a special screening with staff and cast was also held in Toho Cinemas Roppongi Hills.
 The first six-minute episode out of ten was also made available through YouTube.

 In February 2019, a second and a third season were announced through the Monthly Morning Two magazine.
 A teaser and a poster for the second season were released in April, when it was also announced that the ten-episode season would stream online on Piccoma TV on June 1 and in theaters starting on June 6.
 NHK General TV rebroadcast the first season between June and July 2019, and planned to show the second season on October 5 and 12, 2019.
 Only the first half of the second season was broadcast in October because of the Typhoon Hagibis and it had to be rescheduled to January 25, 2020.
 The ten-episode third season premiered and finished before it on NHK, on January 11 and 18, 2020 respectively.

+A live-action movie, called Sei ☆ onīsan THE movie ~ holymen VS akuma gundan ~ is set to be released in theaters on December 20, 2024.
+Matsuyama and Sometani are to reprise their roles from the series.